failsafe-lib/failsafe.dev/faqs.md

 ## How do I throw an exception when retries are exceeded?

 When a `RetryPolicy` is exceeded, the last execution result or exception is returned or thrown.
-In the case that a result was returned but an exception is desired, the best approach is to wrap a RetryPolicy in a Fallback that converts a failed result into an exception:
+In the case that a result was returned but an exception is desired instead, the best approach is to wrap a `RetryPolicy` in a `Fallback` that converts a failed result into an exception:

 ```java
 // Retry on a null result